Romantic Getaway Itinerary

 Hot Springs Soaks, Dancing, and Kayaking

 Day 1: The signature hot springs experience at Harrison Resort is a must for all things romantic.
-Settle in and get your favourite kicks on as the evening starts with fine dining, live music, and dancing at the Copper Room.
-In fact, the Copper Room is one of the only dining & dancing establishments around.
-You’ll be swaying to familiar old school beats all night.
-End the evening soaking in one, or all five, of the therapeutic natural hot spring pools.
+Settle in and get your favourite kicks on as the evening starts with fine dining, live music, and dancing at the Copper Room; the only remaining ballroom in the Fraser Valley featuring dining and dancing to a live band!
+You’ll be swaying to familiar old-school beats all night.
+End the evening soaking in one, or all five, of the therapeutic natural hot spring pools (You must be a guest at the Harrison Resort to have access to the pools or purchase a spa treatment.
+The other option is the Public Mineral Pool.)

-Day 2: Start the morning off enjoying breakfast at the resort’s Lakeside Café, followed by a guided kayaking tour with Harrison Eco Tours.
+Day 2: Start the morning enjoying breakfast at the resort’s Lakeside Café, followed by a guided kayaking tour with Harrison Eco Tours.
 No need to drive anywhere as the dock is right across the street.
 You have a few excursions to choose from but the 2-hour tour up Harrison River will give you a better look at the Harrison River Valley.
 Don’t forget to bring water to stay hydrated and your binoculars to take in all the wildlife moments.
-In early fall, you’ll be able to see gatherings of bald eagles due to the start of the salmon run. (*Kayaking seasons starts in May)
+In early fall, you’ll be able to see gatherings of Bald Eagles thanks to the start of the salmon run. (*Kayaking season starts in May)

-You will be hungry and, perhaps, a little sore from paddling when you are done.
-Harrison is filled with wonderful restaurants so you won’t have a shortage to choose from.
+Hungry after a day on the river?
+Harrison is filled with wonderful restaurants giving you lots to choose from.
 See our list of bistros and cafés or explore our Foodie Itinerary.
-With everything within walking distance, walk off lunch with a stroll back to Harrison Resort for some ‘awww spaaa’ time with relaxation massage treatments at the Healing Springs Spa.
+With everything within walking distance, walk off lunch with a stroll back to Harrison Resort for some ‘ahhh spaaa’ time with relaxation massage treatments at the Healing Springs Spa.

-Day 3 (bonus): After checking out of Harrison Resort, and if you can add an extra day, head over to Harrison Mills to the Sandpiper Resort for some rustic luxury.
-The rustic classic cabins have wood-burning fireplaces and jacuzzi tubs for two.
-The crackling of the fire while bathing in a hot bubble bath is truly something else.
+Day 3: For your last night in the Harrison River Valley head over to Harrison Mills to the Sandpiper Resort for some classic luxury.
+The gorgeous modern cabins offer a deep cedar soak tub overlooking the views from the deck.
+The crackling of the fire turns on the charm of days gone by.
 If you time your visit on the right dates, you can enjoy a seasonally-focused fine dining experience at Rowena’s Inn on the River for Step Back in Time, fireside dining.
 Although bringing food back from the River’s Edge Clubhouse to your cabin and relaxing with slippers and robes is always inviting.

 Skip to content